Who’s Your Daddy?

 Too many of His babies have the impression of unapproachable severity when pondering the greatness of our God.
 The inclination for many is to give King Jesus all (due) credit for God’s mercy, love, grace, and kindness, while ever holding Abba in the colder light of reverence and severity.
 This notion is utterly false – for Abba can no more be characterized in this narrow-minded way than Jesus should be exempted from His rightful role as the judge of calamities that befell Israel during the collapse of their kingdoms.

 Almighty God has never changed, and He never will.
 Long before He came as the Lamb of God, Jesus ruled the world as "The Word of the Lord", and is by Abba’s power its Creator.
-The One who stretched His arms to be stripped of flesh over a cross in order to make an atoning sacrifice of unspeakable love, is the very one who ordered the killing of rebels during the days of Moses.
+The One who stretched arms that were stripped of flesh over a cross in order to make an atoning sacrifice of unspeakable love, is the very one who ordered the killing of rebels during the days of Moses.
 Jesus is, was, and ever shall be God Almighty – and in the days of His flesh told us that He uttered only that which He heard from His Father.
 Our Holy Poppa, the Great God Jehovah, is Love.

 Are you under the impression that Poppa did not feel every strike of the whips that stripped the flesh from Jesus’ body?
 I assure you, He did.
 Have you allowed the enemy to convince you that Abba was detached or aloof when His Son suffered and died for our sins?
 If so, please reconsider – for nothing could be farther from the truth.
 Yeshua’s agonies were so horrible that He had to will Himself (by miracle) to survive long enough to reach the cross.
 Any mere human would have died of shock long before.
 So take a moment and peruse the faces of your loved ones – a son, a daughter, a father or mother – could you have born it?
 Abba did for us.
 No, dear children of my Holy Poppa, there is no greater love than what Father God has for His babies.

 Please do not misinterpret what I’m trying to relate.
 I do not hold to contemporary theology which teaches that our God is all Love with little care for holiness, justice, and purity.
-Too many theologians have “hippified” Jesus – reducing Him to the role of a benign presence who is incapable of passing judgment on those who do evil.
+Too many theologians have “hippified” Jesus – reducing Him to the role of a benign presence incapable of passing judgment on those who do evil.
 I assure you, Dear Ones, this notion is just as wrong-minded as denying our Poppa his proper role as the great lover of our souls.
 Jesus is the King – the title is NOT ceremonial – every knee will bow before Him and every tongue will confess that He is Lord.
 When speaking of His Millennial rule in Revelation, Jesus characterized it more than once with the term, “iron scepter”.

 The point of this caveat (crucial to understanding the larger point that I am trying to convey) is that Jesus and Abba are One – they speak as One, they think as One, they love as One, and they will judge the world as One.
 Unchanged by time, Elohim still operates as He did at the beginning – Father Jehovah speaking through His one and only Son, Yeshua, who rules this world by the great and awesome power of Rhema – the Mighty Holy Spirit of our Holy Poppa.
 Jesus cannot love you any deeper than the love that Abba has for you – they are One and their love for you endless.
 We are His babies, and like any good father, He longs to be intimately involved in His children’s lives.